7 Best Houston Family Vacations: Top Day Trips & Weekend Family Getaways Near Houston

 Perot Museum of Nature and Science

 The Perot Museum of Nature and Science, built by famous Texan and former politician Ross Perot, is a delight for families visiting Dallas.
-Learn about engineering, energy, Earth history, gems, dinosaurs, and more.
+This makes for a great family vacation spot—kids can learn about engineering, energy, Earth history, gems, dinosaurs, and more.
 Exhibits are available year-round.

 Klyde Warren Park